OnionIoT/Onion-Docs/Omega2/Documentation/Doing-Stuff/Peripherals/uart1.md

 <!-- // Introduce the uart as a serial communication protocol, talk about that the Omega now has two UARTs, UART0 is largely for outputting the Omega's command line, and UART1 can be used to communicate with other devices -->

-A universal asynchronous receiver/transmitter (UART) is a device used for serial communication.
-The Omega comes with two UART devices: UART0, and UART1.
-UART0 is largely used for outputting the Omega's command line, and UART1 is free to communicate with other devices.
+A **universal asynchronous receiver/transmitter (UART)** is a device used for serial communication.
+The Omega comes with two UART devices: `UART0`, and `UART1`. `UART0` is largely used for outputting the Omega's command line, and `UART1` is free to communicate with other devices.

 This article will cover what the UART does, where it is on the hardware, and using the UART on the Omega.